Mystery

 I like to watch people work.
 I like to see how they make things.
 I like to see their hands molding and cutting and shaping.
 I like to see their minds made manifest through their actions.
 I like to see a new thing created, a broken thing repaired.
 I like to see a process unfold.

 I want to know, “How did you do that?”
 “What chords did you play?”
 “What spices did you use?”
 “How do you work that thing?”
 And while I always have questions, it’s not entirely about the “how-to.”
-For me, watching people work can be like where to buy isotretinoin down the slope: you feel the doing; you lean as they take the curve.
-At other times, it’s like watching a great can you buy isotretinoin in uk give shape to thought and sound—it’s a way in.
+For me, watching people work can be like following a skier down the slope: you feel the doing; you lean as they take the curve.
+At other times, it’s like watching a great conductor give shape to thought and sound—it’s a way in.

 There is marvelous pleasure to be had in watching people do something well.
 You get to know them a bit.
-Lately I’ve been peeking in on my friend where is the best place to buy isotretinoin online artistic processes over at her blog.
+Lately I’ve been peeking in on my friend Elizabeth Seaver’s artistic processes over at her blog.
 Elizabeth is always turning things over.
 Reworking them.
 Trying new media.
 Mixing things up.
 I hope you’ll take a look; click around a bit.
 Watch her work.

 When I was a child growing up in Northern Virginia, the Vietnam war occupied a sizable piece of my emotional real estate.
 I remember the boy at my school whose father didn’t come home from the war.
 I remember seeing the casualty counts on the evening news.
 I remember the pictures in Life magazine.
 I remember vividly the bewilderment and anxiety I felt over campus riots and the Kent State shootings—events that seemed especially close because my mother had attended Kent State and that made it a real place.
 I couldn’t really understand it all, but I remember feeling that everyone should be doing something to make the chaos stop.

 At some point someone, my mother I believe, gave me a necklace of Lorraine Schneider’s poster “War is not healthy for children and other living things.”
-The poster was the logo for the group isotretinoin purchase overnight delivery which in 1967 sent Mother’s Day cards to President Lyndon B. Johnson and the members of Congress urging them to talk peace.
+The poster was the logo for the group Another Mother for Peace, which in 1967 sent Mother’s Day cards to President Lyndon B. Johnson and the members of Congress urging them to talk peace.
 The image caught on and was soon found on jewelry, posters, badges, and bumper stickers, although it never became as popular as the ubiquitous peace symbol.
 I didn’t have a lot of peace symbols up in my room or decorating my notebooks, but I did like Schneider’s design.

 I wore the necklace often.
 Its message that “war is not healthy for children” made me feel safer—it validated my anti-war sentiments, and it gave me a way to speak out though I was never an anti-war activist.
 I was too young, and maybe too nice to march in the streets, but my necklace expressed both the fear that I felt as a child, and the protest that my teen self longed to make.
 I wasn’t trying to rebel against the Establishment or bring down the Government.
 I just wanted the grownups in charge to come to their senses.